-Enjoy teaching sound with hands-on energy activities for kids.
-Your third, fourth, and fifth grade students will love them!
+Enjoy teaching sound energy activities for kids.
+Your third, fourth, and fifth grade students will love the hands-on exploration!

 Ms. Sneed Prepares for Teaching Sound Energy

 Unfortunately, all she had was a textbook.
 She jumped up and ran to her computer.
 “Looks like it’s time for another spin on Pinterest,” she said to herself.
-“Let’s try sound activities for kids.”
+“Let’s try sound energy activities for kids.”